 - · Your Insurance Company’s National Warranty

-- Is no warranty to you.
+- Your insurance company's national warranty is no warranty to you.
 The refund goes to the insurance company.
 It is a credit toward a replacement minus your deductible so you get nothing no matter what your deductible is.
-It is referred to in the industry as the “Phantom Warranty”.
+It is referred to in the industry as the “Phantom Warranty.”
 It is a steering tactic used to steer you to one of their shops.
-If you had chosen a non-participant to repair or replace your windshield and were steered to one of their participants with this tactics of losing the “Insurance Company’s National Warranty.”
-CLICK HERE to report this steering to your attorney general.
+If you had chosen a non-participant to repair or replace your windshield and were steered to one of their participants with this tactic of losing the “Insurance Company’s National Warranty,” CLICK HERE to report this steering tactic to your attorney general.

 Your insurance policy covers windshield REPAIR.
 Your comprehensive deductible is waved for a windshield REPAIR.
 You paid for this coverage.
 Your deductible applies for a windshield REPLACEMENT.

-They will adjust the claim by asking you, “Is it longer than a dollar bill (6-inches), which has been obsolete for decades and is contrary to the Windshield Repair Standard.
+They will adjust the claim by asking you, “Is it longer than a dollar bill (6 inches)?"
+This measurement for whether a windshield can be repaired has been obsolete for decades and is contrary to the Windshield Repair Standard (ROLAGS).
 When you say yes they may say nothing and process your claim as a replacement, unless you or the repair shop you choose stops them and demands a repair.
 Even then they may try to tell you it is not repairable even though it is.
 (CLICK HERE for Repairable Damages).
 They will then short-pay it by only paying the price of a chip and you will have to pay the difference.
 They have no pricing for a crack repair and this is why and how they get most replacement shops to go along and replace because they will also make more money by steering you to that option, but this will all be at your expense.